-1.1 Truro School Preparatory School is an independent co-educational day school.
-The school is part of the Methodist Independent Schools Trust, with authority of governance being devolved to a local governing body which also oversees the senior school.

-- 1.2 Since the previous inspection a new Chair of Governors was appointed in September 2020.
-There have also been building projects to improve teaching facilities, information, communication and technology (ICT) provision, and improved security. - 1.3 The inspection took into account the circumstances faced by schools during the COVID-19 pandemic and the restrictions imposed by government guidance at various points of the pandemic.
+- 1.1 Truro School is an independent co-educational day and boarding school.
+Founded in 1880, the school became fully co-educational in 1990.
+Boarders are accommodated in three houses, with separate houses for male and female pupils.
+The school is part of the Methodist Independent Schools Trust, with authority of governance being delegated to a school governing body, which also oversees Truro School Preparatory School.
+The current Head was appointed in September 2020, when a new Chair of Governors also took up their role. - 1.2 The inspection took into account the circumstances faced by schools during the COVID-19 pandemic and the restrictions imposed by government guidance at various points of the pandemic.